BiAPoL/blog/_sources/mara_lampert/getting_started_with_mambaforge_and_python/readme.md

 In case it does not look like this, have a look [here](https://pypi.org/project/devbio-napari/).

 ## Working with Jupyter lab
 [Jupyter lab](https://jupyter.org/) is a package which helps to keep a good code overview.
 It comes with devbio-napari.
-If you type
+Just close the napari window and type
 ```json
 jupyter lab
 ```
-into the command line, a new browser window will open.
+into the command line.
+A new browser window will open.
 You can start your first notebook clicking this icon:

 <img src="imgs/5_jupyter_1.png" width="200"/>